The Twelve Days of Christmas (song): Total number and cost of gifts

-Since 1984, the cumulative costs of the items mentioned in the song have been used as a tongue-in-cheek economic indicator.
-Assuming the gifts are repeated in full in each round of the song, then a total of 364 items are delivered by the twelfth day.
+Since 1984, the cumulative costs of the items mentioned in the Frederic Austin version have been used as a tongue-in-cheek economic indicator.
 This custom began with and is maintained by PNC Bank.
 Two pricing charts are created, referred to as the Christmas Price Index and The True Cost of Christmas.
 The former is an index of the current costs of one set of each of the gifts given by the True Love to the singer of the song "The Twelve Days of Christmas".
 The latter is the cumulative cost of all the gifts with the repetitions listed in the song.
 The people mentioned in the song are hired, not purchased.
-The total costs of all goods and services for the 2015 Christmas Price Index is US$34,130.99, or $155,407.18 for all 364 items.
+The total costs of all goods and services for the 2023 Christmas Price Index is US$46,729.86, or US$201,972.18 for all 364 items.
 The original 1984 cost was $12,623.10.
 The index has been humorously criticised for not accurately reflecting the true cost of the gifts featured in the Christmas carol.

-John Julius Norwich's 1998 book, The Twelve Days of Christmas (Correspondence), uses the motif of repeating the previous gifts on each subsequent day, to humorous effect.

 Computational complexity

-In the famous article The Complexity of Songs, Donald Knuth computes the space complexity of the song as function of the number of days, observing that a hypothetical "The $m$ Days of Christmas" requires a memory space of $O\left(\sqrt{n/\log n}\right)$ as $m\to\infty$ where $n$ is the length of the song, showing that songs with complexity lower than $O(\sqrt{n})$ indeed exist.
+In the famous article The Complexity of Songs, Donald Knuth computes the space complexity of the song as a function of the number of days, observing that a hypothetical "The $m$ Days of Christmas" requires a memory space of $O\left(\sqrt{n/\log n}\right)$ as $m\to\infty$ where $n$ is the length of the song, showing that songs with complexity lower than $O(\sqrt{n})$ indeed exist.
 Incidentally, it is also observed that the total number of gifts after $m$ days equals $m^3/6 + m^2/2 + m/3$.

-In 1988, a C program authored by Ian Phililipps won the International Obfuscated C Code Contest.
-The code, which according to the jury of the contest "looked like what you would get by pounding on the keys of an old typewriter at random", takes advantage of the recursive structure of the song to print its lyrics with code that is shorter than the lyrics themselves.
+In 1988, a C program authored by Ian Phillipps won the International Obfuscated C Code Contest.
+The code, which according to the judges of the contest "looked like what you would get by pounding on the keys of an old typewriter at random", takes advantage of the recursive structure of the song to print its lyrics with code that is shorter than the lyrics themselves.